liv7c/devblog/src/blog/how-to-use-the-html-specification-to-write-better-html.md

 - Do not create headings to make some text bigger.
 A heading marks a section of your document.
 It should help you determine whether the text is a heading or not.
 - Don't forget to check the hierarchy of your headings.
 If you have an `h3` after an `h2`, does that make sense as a sub-subsection?
 - Think of headings as a table of contents.
-This will help determine whether there are missing headings on the page.
-You can use an extension to quickly look at the outline of your document.
+This will help determine whether any headings are missing on the page.
+You can use an extension to quickly view the outline of your document.
 I use [HTML5 Outliner](https://chromewebstore.google.com/detail/html5-outliner/afoibpobokebhgfnknfndkgemglggomo).

 ## Let's use the spec to answer some HTML questions